azymohliad/qb-prompt/README.md

 ## Contributing

+There is not much to do here.
 Feel free to report issues or suggest improvements (including features, performance optimizations, coding style etc).
 But one of my priorities is to keep it lightweight and fast, so I might be sceptic about new features.

 ## License